 So, what is actually happening in the body?

 Simply put, there are two key mechanism involved in Electro-acupuncture.
 The first is the effect of inserting the needle into the selected location and the changes this makes to the surrounding tissue and physical structure.
 This is also involved in manual acupuncture.
 The second is that during Electro-acupuncture an electric charge forms on the needle tip and shaft of the needle and this begins to affect the surrounding cells.

 This small electric charge then changes the ionic balance in surrounding cells.
 The human body is basically a slightly charged ionic soup.
 In the body, around the cells, the blood and the interstitial fluid, there are charged particles called ions.
 These include Sodium, Potassium and Calcium ions.
 You may have heard of ionic sports drinks, dehydration salts and medications called potassium channel blockers.
 They all work by helping to restore the body’s ionic balance and help the cells communicate more effectively with each other again.

 During Electro-acupuncture, the ions in the body get exited and start communicating with each other more often when they are charged.
-This is done by adding a small repetitive current to an acupuncture needles during the treatment.
+This is done by adding a small repetitive current to the acupuncture needles during the treatment.

-For those readers like me, interested in some of the finer details, here is a more technical explanation.
+For readers like me interested in some of the finer details, here is a more technical explanation.
 An electric field is created around the negative needle while the pulse is active.
 Changes to local cells alter the membrane potential in nearby nerves and this results in a chemical reaction in the body opening sodium channels and depolarising nerves.
 As the strength of the field is increased, more nerves are recruited and the sensation perceived by the patient also increases in intensity.